 Many high school players also send video to coaches.
-If you can get taped, this is a good idea.
-Remember to use a VHS tape with good quality (or burn a CD/DVD).
-Tape your full swing, a three-quarters swing, a couple of pitch shots and your putting stroke.
-Get a shot from behind and a swing facing the camera.
+Get your full swing, a three-quarters swing, a couple of pitch shots and your putting stroke on video, if at all possible, plus a shot from behind and a swing facing the camera.

 What College Coaches Look For

 Coach Chris Wilson of McNeese State University in Lake Charles, La., says he looks for the following when he's recruiting: